TeelaScar/Data-Analysis-Portfolio/README.md

 # About Me
 Hello.
-I'm an enthusiastic entry-level data analyst with a strong foundation in SQL and Power BI.
+I'm an enthusiastic entry-level data analyst with a strong SQL and Power BI foundation.
 I am passionate about leveraging data to drive insights and support decision-making processes.
 Although I am just starting my professional journey, I am eager to apply my analytical skills and learn from real-world experiences.

+## Skills

+SQL: Proficient in writing queries to extract, manipulate, and analyze data from databases.
+Experienced in using SQL for data cleaning, transformation, and aggregation.

+Power BI: Skilled in creating interactive and visually appealing dashboards and reports.
+Capable of using DAX functions to perform advanced calculations and data analysis.

+Data Analysis: Strong analytical mindset with the ability to interpret data and generate actionable insights.
+Problem-Solving: Adept at tackling complex problems and breaking them down into manageable parts.

 # Projects